MttArmstrong/testing-new-framework/_episodes/05-choosing-license.md

 ## Considerations in selecting an open-source license

-This most significant decision in open-source is between permissive or copyleft licenses.
+The most significant decision in open-source is between permissive or copyleft licenses.
 Technically, this is a decision as to whether derivative works can be changed to a new license or not.
 But it can have knock-on effects, particularly in the area of license compatibility.